 - Travel limited to a distance of 250 km from the location of the unit and stay of auditors on an actual basis shall be borne by the applicant or license holder or certificate of conformity holder

-- 12,000/-per man-day shall be chargeable for units located outside India:
+- 12,000/-per person-day shall be chargeable for units located outside India:

-- The holder of license or certificate of conformity shall bear all expenses, including the cost to BIS of the man-days spent by BIS certification officer(s) in connection with the audit (from the time of departure from the place of posting till return thereto), as decided by BIS in its absolute discretion
+- The holder of license or certificate of conformity shall bear all expenses, including the cost to BIS of the person-days spent by BIS certification officer(s) in connection with the audit (from the time of departure from the place of posting till return to it), as decided by BIS in its absolute discretion

 License or certificate of conformity fee